cryd-s/klipper_scripts/speed_accel_script/readme.md

 - ``curl 'https://raw.githubusercontent.com/cryd-s/klipper_scripts/main/speed_accel_script/stepper.py' > ~/klipper/klippy/stepper.py``,
   and then restart Klipper using this command: sudo systemctl restart klipper.

+Klipper now shows under [machine] as Dirty.
+This is because the file no longer matches the original.
+The problem will be resolved once these functions have been integrated into the original Klipper.

 # Explanation of the Macros:
 ## CAUTION -- The macros can only be stopped by emergency stop